brittonhayes/arma-reforger-helm/README.md

     memory: 4G
 ```

-Add mods to your server
+Add a couple mods to your server.
+All mods will be automatically downloaded and installed, no additional configuration required.

 ```yaml
 # Adding mods